felicien-brochu/selflessheroes/leveleditor/doc/tutorial1.md

 this object on the `Type` column and write "hero".
 You can also set a name to this object if you want to, but it is not required.

+Note: It doesn't matter where you click within a tile when creatig an object.
+You don't need to be precise, the important part is to choose a tile. :wink:

 ![set object type to hero](images/tutorial1_11.png)

 Notice that 2 custom properties have been added to the left panel: